-Exportation of medical products from Japan to other countries can be categorised as follows:52
+Exportation of medical products from Japan to other countries can be categorised as follows:41

 - when exporting products without having obtained authorisation under the PMD Act, it would be necessary to obtain a manufacturing business licence and an export report.

-Additionally, when exporting products manufactured in Japan, the country which is importing the products may require a GMP conformance certificate.
+Additionally, when exporting products manufactured in Japan, the country that is importing the products may require a GMP conformance certificate.

 xiii Controlled substances

 With respect to exceptions on prohibition of narcotics or the like, there is already an exception for narcotics for cancer patients under the relevant acts.
-In addition thereto, as per the 2019-Amendment, Stimulants such as (meth)amphetamine shall be added to the exception for patients with Parkinson's disease.
+In addition thereto, as per the 2019 Amendment, stimulants such as (meth)amphetamine have added to the exception for patients with Parkinson's disease as of April 2020.

 xiv Special remarks on traditional medicines

-With respect to Japanese traditional medicine (Kampo), the MHLW has legislated a specific list naming products that satisfy approval criteria as a general OTC drug stipulated by the Japanese government, which require the least documentation of all the OTC categories.
-As of September 2016, 15 categories are specifically defined, such as analgesics, etc., and types of active pharmaceutical ingredients, formulation types, dosages, administration routes and regimens, effects and efficacies, and packages units.56 As of April 2017, some Kampo drugs are handled by local administration offices.57 With respect to Kampo drugs other than the general OTC drugs, it is not possible to rely on 'historical' knowledge and it is therefore necessary to conduct new clinical trials, as either Patient Registry Item Specifications and Metadata for Rare Disease (PRIMS) or ethical Kampo drugs.
+With respect to Japanese traditional medicine, the MHLW has legislated a specific list naming products that satisfy approval criteria as a general OTC drug stipulated by the Japanese government, which require the least documentation of all the OTC categories.
+As of September 2016, 15 categories are specifically defined, such as analgesics, etc., and types of active pharmaceutical ingredients, formulation types, dosages, administration routes and regimens, effects and efficacies, and packages units.45 As of April 2017, some Japanese traditional medicine drugs are handled by local administration offices.46 With respect to Japanese traditional medicine drugs other than the general OTC drugs, it is not possible to rely on 'historical' knowledge and it is therefore necessary to conduct new clinical trials, as either Patient Registry Item Specifications and Metadata for Rare Disease or ethical Japanese traditional medicine drugs.

 The regulator can take actions against licensed business operating entities, which include: